 We do banking online, pay bills online, transact online, teach online, and communicate online.

 How should I secure my wireless network?
-It’s important to ask yourself this question, because it’s plain to see that we use WiFi to connect almost everything from our smartphones, computers, TVs, gaming consoles, even down to our Bluetooth speakers.
+It’s important to ask yourself this question because it’s plain to see that we use WiFi to connect almost everything from our smartphones, computers, TVs, gaming consoles, and even down to our Bluetooth speakers.

 But no worries, there’s no need to panic because today I’m going to give you a walkthrough on how you can heighten your wireless network security in just 8 easy and doable steps that you can do right now!